therealPaulPlay/PlaySocketJS/README.md

 const httpServer = http.createServer(app);

 // Create PlaySocket server with your HTTP server
-// Uses a custom path here (which you'll likely want to do if used this way) const playSocketServer = new PlaySocketServer({ port,
+// You'll likely want to use a custom path in this scenario const playSocketServer = new PlaySocketServer({
   server: httpServer,
   path: '/socket'
 });